 Menstrual cycle abnormalities are often related to hormonal problems.
 Doctors use words to describe certain abnormalities of the menstrual cycle:

 - Eumenorrhea: a normal menstrual cycle that has no abnormalities of flow, timing, or pain

-- Amenorrhea - No menstrual period, no menstrual bleeding, missed period.
+- Amenorrhea: No menstrual period, no menstrual bleeding, or missed period

-- Primary Amenorrhea - When a woman never had her period by the age of 16 years
+- Primary Amenorrhea: When a woman has not yet had her period by the age of 16

-- Secondary Amenorrhea - When the menstrual period stops after a woman already had regular cycles and periods (2 of the most frequent diagnoes for 'secundary amenorrhea' are pregnancy and menopause)
+- Secondary Amenorrhea: When the menstrual period stops after a woman already had regular cycles and periods (2 of the most frequent diagnoses for 'secondary amenorrhea' are pregnancy and menopause)

-- Menorrhagia - regular but heavy bleeding during a menstrual period; also, prolonged menstrual bleeding (>5-8 days).
+- Menorrhagia: regular but heavy bleeding during a menstrual period or prolonged menstrual bleeding (more than 5-8 days)

-- Menometrorrhagia -not only irregular, frequent periods, but ones that are particular heavy as well.
+- Menometrorrhagia: not only irregular, frequent periods, but ones that are particularly heavy as well

-- Oligomenorrhea - less than 8 periods a year or cycles coming less frequent than every 35 days, which can be a sign of PCOS
+- Oligomenorrhea: less than 8 periods a year or cycles coming less frequently than every 35 days, which can be a sign of PCOS